What is Freemasonry?

 Is Freemasonry an international organization?

-There are about five million Masons worldwide, including almost two million in the U.S. and more than 40,000 in Indiana.
+There are about five million Masons worldwide, including more than one million in the U.S. and more than 40,000 in Indiana.
 All lodges follow the same principles of Freemasonry, but their activities may vary.
 Each grand lodge is sovereign and independent; there is no U.S. or international governing body for Freemasonry.

 Is Masonry a secret organization?

 Membership in Masonry is not a secret; all members are free to acknowledge their membership.
 There is no secret about any of Masonry’s aims or principles.
 Masonry’s constitutions and rules are available to the public, and meeting locations are clearly identifiable.
 Like many similar organizations, some of Masonry’s internal affairs, such as ceremonies, grips, and passwords, are regarded as private matters for members only.

 There are two kinds of meetings for members.
 The most common is a business meeting, called a stated meeting, devoted to administrative procedures: minutes of the last meeting, discussing financial matters, voting on applications, and planning for lodge activities.
 The second kind of meeting is ceremonial, used for admitting new Masons and conferring degrees.